Israel says bots promoting boycott of Eurovision

-JERUSALEM (AP) — Israel says it has uncovered a network of bots and fake Twitter accounts urging a boycott of the upcoming Israeli-hosted Eurovision song contest.
+JERUSALEM (AP) — Israel on Thursday said it has uncovered a network of bots and fake Twitter accounts urging a boycott of the upcoming Israeli-hosted Eurovision song contest.

 Twitter confirmed it suspended “a small network of accounts” in response to the Israeli complaint.